DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     It works!

-Note: Remember for Windows 'python3' is not recognized as a command, Henceforth, Replace 'python3' with 'python' to execute the file
+Note: Remember that on Windows, 'python3' is not recognized as a command.
+From now on, replace 'python3' with 'python' to execute the file.

 ### What if a condition isn't True?

 In previous examples, code was executed only when the conditions were True.
 But Python also has `elif` and `else` statements: